smasongarrison/syllabi/MegaSyllabus.md

 ### Where can I find more information about technology services or computer resources?
-You can find more information here: TDB
+You can find more information here: https://is.wfu.edu/

 ### I'm having a trouble with a specific problem, can you fix it for me?
-Troubleshooting or problem solving is going to be essential for virtual learning.
-Like with anything else related to technology, problems will occur with virtual learning.
+If you are my grandmother, then yes.
+Otherwise...
+Troubleshooting or problem solving is an essential skill.
+Like anything else related to technology, problems will occur with virtual learning.
+And it is part of your job as a student to troubleshoot your problem.

 Please try basic troubleshooting to fix your problem.